 NOTE: Throughout this little guide, I am going to use Figma for demonstration.
-However, keep in mind that almost everything also applies to Sketch (and maybe even Adobe Xd).
-I'm just not familiar enough with Adobe Xd, so I decided to not include it.
+However, keep in mind that almost everything also applies to Sketch and Adobe Xd.

 What are Figma and Sketch?